OBOAcademy/obook/00-gettingStarted/github-issues.md

 **New Labels**

- - On GitHub, navigate to the main page of the repository Issues and pull requests tab selection
+ - In GitHub, navigate to the [Issues page](https://github.com/nicolevasilevsky/c-path-practice/issues) or the [pull requests tab](https://github.com/nicolevasilevsky/c-path-practice/pulls)
- - Under your repository name, click  Issues (or  Pull requests)
  - Click Labels button next to the search field
  - Click New Label to create a new label, or click Edit to edit an existing one.
  - In the text box, type your new label name.